brmson/dataset-sts/anssel-yodaqa/README.md

 Older Datasets
 --------------

-The academic standard up to now stems from the TREC-based dataset originally by Wang et al., 2007, in the form by Yao et al., 2013 as downloaded from https://code.google.com/p/jacana/ - however, it suffers from a variety of ailments; it's hard to make sense of and process, it's not very high quality, and most importantly the train/test split is very unbalanced, both in the kind of sentence pairs and difficulty (train set is a lot harder!).
+The academic standard up to now stems from **anssel-wang** - the TREC-based dataset originally by Wang et al., 2007, in the form by Yao et al., 2013.
+However, this dataset seems to be quite easy as the ratio of relevant snippets is high and they are often pretty short.

-That's why we are introducing a new one.
+That's why we are introducing a new one, which is also somewhat bigger.

 See also the WikiQA corpus, which has too restrictive licence but manually labelled pairs.